cecelialrussell/code_you_ai_course/Capstone_Project/README.md

 Upon running the script, you will be presented with a menu including 9 options.
 Begin with Option 1 to load transactions.

-### Contributions
+### Credits

-This program was created with help from CODE:YOU and Google Gemini.
+This program was created with help from CODE:YOU mentors and Google Gemini.